-- Participate in initiatives that preserve natural resources. - (x) Strengthen existing partnerships with local and international organizations to offer more sustainable products. - (N) We joined the Global Compact Romania Network and continued our efforts to address the Sustainable Development Goals.
+- Participate in initiatives that preserve natural resources. - Strengthen existing partnerships with local and international organizations to offer more sustainable products. - (A) We joined the Global Compact Romania Network and continued our efforts to address the Sustainable Development Goals.
 Our Corporate Affairs Manager was elected the President of the Local Network.
-We strengthen the partnership with the Țara Mea Cooperative and launched the Raftul Românesc Program. - ( Developing community investment programs that will contribute to the natural resources preservation. - (A) An 8 kilometers Bike Route was set up in the Văcărești Natural Parc.
-We continued to promote and support the I'Velo bike sharing stations - the program registered 18,000 users in 2017. - (A) Our offices in Tunari have a selective waste collection system implemented. - Nore communication regarding the recycling possibilities at the Kaufland sites. - (A) Press conference and press release after installing the Tomra automated recycling sorting systems.
-We installed a Tomra system during the Untold festival in order to promote the importance of recycling waste - (c) Reduce food waste. - (name) Improve internal process for inventory product management. - (N) We consolidated the Supply Chain Management Team.
-This way, we make sure that each store orders the optimal amount of products for a specific timespan. - (🕟) Developing a community investment program that will allow us to reduce the amount of food that is wasted by individuals. - $(\mathscr{N})$ For administrative reasons, we had to postpone the implementation of the project until the end of 2019.
+We strengthen the partnership with the Tara Mea Cooperative and launched the Raftul Românesc Program. - Developing community investment programs that will contribute to the natural resources preservation. - (A) An 8 kilometers Bike Route was set up in the Văcărești Natural Parc.
+We continued to promote and support the I'Velo bike sharing stations - the program registered 18,000 users in 2017.

+- (N) Press conference and press release after installing the Tomra automated recycling - - (Improve internal process for inventory product management. - each store orders the optimal amount of products for a specific timespan.